Benchmark your company's expenses with Ramp's data.

 straight to your inbox

 Corporate credit cards operate similarly to personal or small business credit cards in several respects.
-They allow you to make business-related purchases and often offer rewards and perks for such transactions.
-Your company is responsible for making timely payments on the corporate credit card, usually full monthly balance payments, and this activity will impact your business credit score.
+They allow you to make business-related purchases, and often offer rewards and perks.
+Your company is responsible for making timely payments on a corporate credit card, usually full monthly balance payments, and this activity will impact your business credit score.

-The card will display your company's name and each employee's name as the authorized cardholder.
+A corporate card will display your company's name, and each employee's name as the authorized cardholder.
 The employee's signature will be placed on the back of the card, similar to how it would be signed on a personal credit card.
 Each employee card can be customized with unique spending limits and vendor controls.

 Here are some of the pros and cons of corporate credit cards to consider when deciding whether they’re right for your business: